jasonmcintosh/rundeck-resource-plugin/README.md

 Plugin to aquire and release resources in RunDeck using Consul.
 Provides a shared resource semaphore mechanism.

-Dependencies
+Requirements
 ------------
+Consul installed in /usr/local/bin/ - hopefully configurable in the future as a global property Consul MUST be greater than version 7
-You MUST have consul installed on local host - right now in /usr/local/bin/ - this may be configurable in the future.
-It'll try and connect via localhost.
+Connects to API via Localhost - this may be configurable in the future.

 Installation
 ------------